Online Reputation Management (ORM) for Celebrities

 When these profiles are claimed, it also makes it more difficult for someone else to pretend to be the celebrity.
 If the celebrity already controls social media accounts using their name and close variations of their name, it is not as easy for someone else to pose as the celebrity under a fake account.
 We explored this topic on here: How to leverage social media accounts for reputation management here.

 Readers and especially Google value current content.
-No one searches for old news.
+No one searches for old news and thus it’s important to constantly be creating new content for your website.
 Online properties will not rank above negative harmful websites unless there is quality fresh content being generated.

 For social media profiles, post or tweet updates at least once a week.
 The more often, the better.